Koenkk/zigbee2mqtt.io/docs/devices/MCCGQ01LM.md

 ### Pairing
 Press and hold the reset button on the device for +- 5 seconds (until the blue light starts blinking).
+The reset button is the small hole in the side of the device - you will need a pin or needle to push into the small hole.
 After this the device will automatically join.

 ## Manual Home Assistant configuration